Does Food Addiction Really Exist?

 When people use heroin, their brains become physiologically dependent on the drug and the behavioral patterns of use become written alongside this need.
 That’s addiction: both behaviorally and biologically, heroin addicts need the drug.
 When they don’t get it, they crave it, even though they may no longer like it and know the drug is bad for them.
 If the drug is withheld long enough, the addict experiences symptoms of withdrawal.
+So where does food addiction come in?

 Now, an important review of food addiction in the Journal of Nutrition points out many parallels between heroin and food.
 First, drugs and food make us feel good in the same ways – we tend to think about drug addiction first and then wonder how food addiction might be like it, but, really, drugs take over reward pathways in the brain that were originally built for food.
 The high you get from a drug takes over a system in your brain that, way back in evolutionary time, made you leave your cave to look for vittles.
 And cravings for drugs are extreme versions of the feelings of hunger and satisfaction that come from eating.